DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 ## Usage

 1. Add these Swift files to your Xcode project.
-2. Ensure your project includes the Kronos package for NTP time sync.
+2. Ensure your project includes the Kronos package for NTP time sync (or TrueTime.swift as a fallback).
 3. Build and run on two iOS devices with multi-camera support (A12 or later).
 4. Use one device as the host; it will advertise over `MultipeerConnectivity`.
 5. When both devices are connected, press record.
 They will negotiate a start